RacsoRhodes/travelpoints/readme.txt

 03. Install Mod
 --------------------------------------------------------------------------------

-	This mod is for Minetest 0.4.8 or the latest build.
+	This mod is for Minetest 0.4.10 or later.

 	Extract archive, and rename directory "travelpoints-master" to "travelpoints".